 In Our Man Flint, superspy Derek Flint uses a cigarette lighter of his own design which can perform dozens of functions, including lighting cigarettes.

 Quite a number of James Bond films have Bond getting a Swiss Army Watch.
 In addition to telling time, they also have various other functions depending on the movie.
 Some of these functions include a built in detonator, grappling hook, and laser.

 Just his watch?
-You've got to be kidding me.
-Don't forget this cell phone that also had a tazer, a lockpick, and a fingerprint reader/viewer, plus was able to control his car.
+Don't forget his cell phone that also had a tazer, a lockpick, and a fingerprint reader/viewer, plus was able to control his car.
 And what about the keychain that had lockpicks, stun gas, and plastic explosive?
-And the mother of all James Bond Swiss Army Weapons: the From Russia With Love attache case, containing a sniper rifle, knife, ammo, gold coins for bribing, a spare gun, and a teargas bomb booby trap
+And the mother of all James Bond Swiss Army Weapons: the From Russia With Love attache case, containing a sniper rifle, ammo, knife, gold coins for bribing, a spare gun, and a teargas bomb booby trap.

 Arguably all of 007's gadget cars are Swiss Army Weapons, since they are fully-functional cars yet also contain machine guns, ejector seat, rockets, jet motors, lasers, and one very special car turned into a fully-functional submarine!.

 The Naked Gun parodies this with a simple pistol with so many add-ons that it eventually becomes a full-sized howitzer.